NathanKr/next.js-server-action-sample/README.md

 ```

 <h3>Server action file - actions.ts</h3>
-Server action file must has the directive "use server" as the first line
+The server action file must include the "use server" directive at the top:

 ```ts
 "use server";